rstacruz/remount/README.md

 ## Limitations

+Remount relies on the [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) HTML API, so all limitations of the Custom Elements API apply.
+Keep these in mind:

-- Custom components require a hyphen in the their names.
+- Custom components names require a hyphen, and are case insensitive.
 - Attributes are case insensitive.

 ## Browser support